Accio/accio.github.io/_drafts/2020-08-03-industrial-postdocs.md

 A postdoc position in industry demands more than excellence in your own field.
 It requires that you communicate with experts of other fields and even influence them.
-The primary goal is not confined to publishing papers (which are nevertheless often desired) or to getting grants (probably rarely so).
+The primary goal is not confined to publishing papers (which is nevertheless often desired) or to getting grants (rarely so).
 You are expected to deliver convincing work that inspire others: scientists, managers, and even investors.
-Are you a computational biologist?
+Are you a computational scientist?
 You do not stop when you develop a new algorithm or model to explain things.
 You strive to make predictions that wet-lab biologists and chemists can test.
-Are you a biologist?
+Are you a wet-lab scientist?
 Your goal extends beyond describing and explaining what you observe.
 You put them into the disease context and suggest new therapies.
 And so on.
-In short, your work is judged not only by novelty, but also by applicability: does it work?
+In short, your work is judged not only by novelty, but also by universal applicability: does your method work?
+Is it robust?
 Does it improve the way how we discover new drugs?
 Can we make better decisions about what patients need next than we could have done without your research?

 In short, your duty as a industrial research postdoc is to communicate and collaborate to bring a research idea into life, which shall create products and value in the coming months or years.
-You take a professional attitude and put personal interests behind a common goal.
+You must take a professional attitude and put personal interests behind a common goal.
 It can be quite a challenge, especially for graduate students that are trained to work in a different way.

-Again, this does imply that academic postdocs are narrowly or blindly focused on their own fields of research.
-Quite on the opposite, I personally know outstanding postdocs that outreach and collaborate beyond boundaries, who have made a great impact both within and beyond their fields.
-I have little doubt that many of them would do a great job in industry as well if they wish so and if they are given the chance.
-In case you are new to interdisciplinary teamwork, though, I wish to state the responsibility of an industrial postdoc explicitly so that you are prepared.

 Working in interdisciplinary teams may lead you to ask yourself: what is the point of going so deep in my field?
 Some people may answer: well, not that much.